normaljosh/indigent-court-scrapy/README.rst

 indigent-court-scrapy
 =====================

-Scrapers for collecting data about appointed counsel in Texas courts
+A scraping experiment for an Open Austin data project about appointed counsel in Texas courts.

+See the #p-indigent-defense-stats channel on https://open-austin.slack.com/ for project goals.